Laws, Regulations & Annotations

 (2) Bold specific text or enlarge font sizes on a board-prescribed racehorse form; and

 (3) Change the orientation of a board-prescribed racehorse form, for example, from portrait layout to landscape layout.

 (b) CHECKLIST FOR ANNUAL RACEHORSE TAX FORMS.
-Annually, on or before September 1, the assessor shall notify the board, on a checklist provided by the board, whether the assessor:
+Annually, on or before September 1, the assessor shall notify the board, on a checklist provided by the board, of those board-prescribed racehorce forms, including instructions, which the assessor: